Evolution of the electronic band structure of twisted bilayer graphene upon doping: Raman G peak area dependence on charge doping

+To confirm our model for the reduction in Fermi velocity with increasing doping, we calculate the variation of the G peak area with charge density.
+This is done using equation~\ref{RamanGpeakCalculation} with a changing separation of the energy levels due to the charge density and a reduction of the Fermi velocity.
+Figures~\ref{fig:results}(c) and (d) plot numerical calculations of the Raman G peak area variation with doping for the smaller and larger twist angles corresponding to Figs.~\ref{fig:results}(a) and \ref{fig:results}(b).
+The calculations agree very well with the experimentally measured curves.
+They exhibit the distinct difference in density dependence of the smaller and larger twist angles.
+Furthermore, they demonstrate that the reduction of Fermi velocity plays an important role in the Raman signal of tBLG with doping.
+Without the decrease of Fermi velocity with doping, the curves for smaller and larger twist angles would be identical.

 In summary, modification of the electronic band structure of tBLG upon doping is realized using a polymer electrolyte top gate.
-Dirac points from the two layers are shifted apart by an interlayer potential $\Delta\phi$ because of the asymmetric doping.
-The two vHs are misaligned horizontally in momentum, leading to a decrease in the energy of the resonant Raman scattering pathways for the enhanced G peak.
-For a given excitation energy, the charge density needed to maximize the G peak area increases with increasing twist angle.
-Our results demonstrate the rich physical properties of tBLG and pave the way for tailoring the electronic band structure of tBLG by external potentials.
+Dirac points from the two layers are shifted apart by an interlayer potential $\Delta\phi$ because of the asymmetric doping causing the two vHs to be misaligned horizontally in momentum.
+Distinct behavior with charge density is observed for twist angles smaller and larger than the critical angle due to changes in the electronic band structure.
+From our modeling, a small reduction in the Fermi velocity with doping causes significant changes in the Raman G peak area.
+We hope that our results will stimulate further theoretical work into the modification of the band structure of twisted bilayer graphene with charge doping.
+Our results demonstrate the rich physical properties of tBLG and how they can be modified with doping paving the way for tailoring the electronic band structure of tBLG by external potentials.